ozgurozmen/Vicinity/README.md

 # Vicinity

-Vicinity is a location-dependent messaging application
+Vicinity is an anonymous location-dependent messaging application.

+All passwords are protected with cryptographically secure hash function.

 ## Installation